LingeshwarKulal/Securetool/README.md

 python src/main.py
 ```
 Or on Windows: double-click `launch.bat`
+# Secure File Encryption Tool

-A desktop application for secure file and folder encryption using industry-standard AES encryption.
+A desktop and web application for secure file encryption using industry-standard AES encryption.

 ## Features